Why The School of Business at Portland State? What was the differentiator for you?

 I just hope Jama gets a ton of publicity from it — that’s my main wish.
 If Jama can benefit from me making that list, that would be great.
 I was really honored to be a part of that group.
 My family and I have gone through a lot to make my career happen, so it meant a lot to all of us.
 The recognition validated that it’s all been worth it.

-What advice do you have for current and prospective MBAs?
+What advice do you have for current or prospective graduate business students who are interested in your field?

 You are only going to get out of the program what you put into it.
 I have tons of respect for people who do the part-time program.
 I know it’s hard balancing your job and your family and the program.
 I personally did the full-time because I wanted to immerse myself in everything.
 For me, that meant I was able to put everything into it, and I got a lot out of it.